carbon-language/carbon-lang/libcxx/docs/DesignDocs/AvailabilityMarkup.rst

 Testing
 =======

-Some parameters can be passed to lit to run the test-suite and exercising the availability.
+Some parameters can be passed to lit to run the test-suite and exercise the availability.

 * The `platform` parameter controls the deployment target.
 For example lit can